TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 > [Note]
-> csi-driver-nfsworks by creating a subdirectory inside the NFS storage when provisioning.
+> csi-driver-nfs works by creating a subdirectory inside the NFS storage when provisioning.
 > In the process of mounting the PV to the pod, not only the subdirectory is mounted, but the entire nfs storage is mounted, so it is not possible to force the application to use the volume by the provisioned size.

 <a id="encrypted-block-storage-integration"></a>

 ### NHN Cloud Encrypted Block Storage Integration { #encrypted-block-storage-integration }
 You can utilize encrypted block storage provided by NHN Cloud as PV.
 For more information about NHN Cloud encrypted block storage, see [Encrypted Block Storage](/Storage/Block%20Storage/en/console-guide/#_2).

 > [Note]
-The Encrypted Block Storage service integration is available for clusters in v1.24.3 and later versions.
+> The Encrypted Block Storage service integration is available for clusters running v1.24.3 or later.
-Newly created clusters on or after November 28, 2023 have the Encrypted Block Storage integration feature built in by default.
+> Newly created clusters on or after November 28, 2023, have the Encrypted Block Storage integration feature built in by default.
-Clusters created before November 28, 2023 can enable encrypted block storage integration by upgrading to v1.24.3 or later, or by replacing the cinder-csi-plugin images in the csi-cinder-controllerplugin statefulset and csi-cinder-nodeplugin daemonset with newer versions.
+> Clusters created before November 28, 2023, can enable encrypted block storage integration by upgrading to v1.24.3 or later, or by replacing the cinder-csi-plugin images in the csi-cinder-controllerplugin statefulset and csi-cinder-nodeplugin daemonset with newer versions.

 > [Caution]
-If you are using a cluster with a version prior to v1.24.3 without upgrading it and just replacing the cinder-csi-plugin container image, it can cause malfunctions.
+> If you are using a cluster with a version prior to v1.24.3 without upgrading it and just replacing the cinder-csi-plugin container image, it can cause malfunctions.

 <a id="encrypted-block-storage-integration-updating-cinder-csi-plugin-image-for-encrypted-block-storage-integration"></a>
 #### Updating cinder-csi-plugin image for encrypted block storage integration